-With over 25 years of experience in the industry, gallery owner Laura Rathe started her career working as a private art dealer before establishing Laura Rathe Fine Art (LRFA) in 1998 in Houston.
-LRFA now operates out of two locations in Houston and a third gallery in Dallas on Dragon Street, in the city’s premier arts district destination.
-Since the gallery’s inception, LRFA has established itself as a leading contemporary art venue, offering an impressive range of exhibitions and programming to its patrons in both cities.
+With over 25 years of experience in the industry, gallery owner Laura Rathe started her career working as a private art dealer prior to establishing Laura Rathe Fine Art (LRFA) in 1998 in Houston.
+LRFA now operates out of two locations in Houston and a third in Dallas on Dragon Street.
+LRFA has since established itself as a leading contemporary art venue, each year offering art of the highest quality and an exciting range of exhibitions and programming to its patrons in both cities.

-LRFA represents a dynamic roster of established and mid-career contemporary artists who work in a variety of media; many have also been acquired into world-renowned private, corporate and museum collections.
-LRFA’s clients include BBVA Compass, HKS Architects, Wells Fargo, W Hotels, UT Southwestern, Halliburton, and ConocoPhillips.
-LRFA also participates in a number of prominent art fairs, including CONTEXT Art Miami, Art Southampton, Art Wynwood, Texas Contemporary and the Dallas Art Fair.
+LRFA represents a dynamic roster of established and mid-career contemporary artists working in a variety of themes and media, many of whom have been acquired into worldrenowned private, corporate and museum collections.
+LRFA also participates in a variety of prominent art fairs, including CONTEXT Art Miami, Art Southampton, Art Wynwood, the Houston Fine Art Fair, Texas Contemporary and the Dallas Art Fair.

 Ferrari Gallery is located in the Dallas Design District, the epicenter of the art scene in the city.
 This contemporary gallery presents sculpture by James Ferrari and paintings by Debra Ferrari.

 The Ferraris personally share with collectors and curious newcomers alike the inspirations, concepts and creative processes behind each piece of art.

 James Ferrari creates abstract and representational sculptures by marrying Ferrari car parts with a variety of metals.
 The juxtaposition of these parts along with his ability to uniquely shape metal is what sets Ferrari’s work apart from any other sculptor in the world.